 - The working team should be trained to adopt digital twins for smooth and efficient work.

-- Managing data quality is the most important and difficult.
+- Managing data accuracy is the most important and difficult.

 Software for digital twin in construction